-A: The persons named on the form of proxy must vote for or against or withhold from voting your shares in accordance with your directions, or you can let your proxyholder decide for you.
-In the absence of such directions, proxies received by management will be voted in favour of the election of directors to the Board and the appointment of auditors.
+A: The persons named on the form of proxy must vote for or against or withhold from voting your shares in accordance with your directions on any ballot that may be called for, or you can let your proxyholder decide for you.
+In the absence of such directions, proxies received by management will be voted in favour of setting the number of directors to be elected at nine and the election of directors to the Board, the appointment of auditors, and authorization of the Board to fix their remuneration.